 The Graduate Union asks Middle Common Rooms (MCRs), or their equivalent, to pay an annual affiliation fee to the Graduate Union.
-This page explains why a fee is charged, how MCRs can afford to pay, how the level of the fee is decided and how it is calculated.

 How is the level of fee decided?

 The GU Council is responsible for setting the level of the affiliation fee each year.
 The GU Council includes representatives from each MCR so MCRs have a direct and decisive say in setting their fee.

 How is the fee calculated and charged?

 The fee is currently set as a per capita figure £3.50).
 Only full time graduate students are counted.
 The fee for an individual MCR is calculated by multiplying the per capita fee by the number of full time graduate students as stated in the most recent edition of the Reporter Special Edition on Student Numbers.

 Since the Student Numbers edition of the Reporter comes out in May, and carries numbers for 31 December of the previous year, the fee for a given year is effectively calculated by reference to last year’s numbers.
 This makes no difference in the long run, and offers clear administrative advantages over seeking to establish numbers in each college by some other means each year at the time the bills are sent out.